-The programs are run by Arcadia University and CET Academic Programs; coursework from the fall Midyear programs has been evaluated by the Office of Study Abroad and has been approved to transfer to credit to Brandeis University.
-Students must receive a grade of C- or better for the course to transfer.
-These programs are partners with Brandeis University and Brandeis has sent members of the Junior class on similar programs run by these partners for many years.
+The programs are run by Arcadia University and CET Academic Programs; coursework from the fall Midyear programs has been evaluated by the Office of Study Abroad and has been approved to transfer as credit to Brandeis University.
+Students must receive a grade of C- or better for a course to transfer.
+These programs are partners with Brandeis University and Brandeis has sent members of the junior class on similar programs run by these partners for many years.

 Yes, all incoming Brandeis first-years are required to take the online writing assessment before they arrive at Brandeis.
 You will also sign up for a UWS course for the spring semester.
 During course registration in the fall you will be able to remove this course.

 Each program offers a limited number of scholarships that you may be eligible for.
 For more information about scholarships for a particular program, please contact that program.

-While the courses you take may count towards a major in the long run, it is recommended that first-years concentrate on completing General University Requirements.
+While the courses you take may count towards a major in the long run, it is recommended that first-years concentrate on completing Brandeis Core Requirements.
 It will not be possible to know if a course counts towards a major until you've completed the course and arrived on campus.
 If you have more questions, please speak with an advisor in Study Abroad.

 Brandeis has identified specific courses from these programs for transfer.
 Not all courses abroad are appropriate for transfer and any questions should be directed to the the study abroad staff.
 All students must follow regulations related to transfer credit as outlined by the Office of the Registrar and should note that courses taken prior to matriculation at Brandeis do not count towards Academic Residency Requirements.
 General information about transfer credits as it pertains to Midyear students is available on the Registrar's website.